Brazil's Dairy Industry Overview

 Significant Events in the Dairy Industry

-- Regulatory Changes: The Brazilian government has implemented new standards for milk quality which have impacted both production and processing.
+- Regulatory Changes: Introduction of new milk quality standards has influenced production and processing.

 Sources: Brazilian Institute of Geography and Statistics (IBGE), Ministry of Agriculture, Livestock, and Food Supply (MAPA), Brazilian Dairy Association (Viva Lácteos).